 Cartridge System

-The device takes in a TN730 black cartridge.
-As the cartridges used in the laser printers are based on toner and not ink, they offer a pretty good shelf life.
+The device takes a TN730 black cartridge.
+As the cartridges used in laser printers are based on toner and not ink, they offer a pretty good shelf life.
 You do not have to worry, even if you only plan on using your printer occasionally.

 Connectivity